Yesterday, I finished a 3 day water fast (72 hour fast).

 “And the good news is that the body got rid of the parts of the system that might be damaged or old, the inefficient parts, during the fasting.
 Now, if you start with a system heavily damaged by chemotherapy or aging, fasting cycles can generate, literally, a new immune system.”

-In simple terms, here are the benefits you can expect:
+In simple terms, here are the key benefits of a 3 day fast:

 You may have heard of ketosis before.
 Ketosis is the process of burning fat directly from fat tissue.
-It’s achieved through the production of “ketone bodies” in order to metabolize the fat.
+It’s achieved through the production of “ketone bodies” to metabolize the fat.

 According to Dr. Tallis Barker, a holistic consultant, our bodies have two methods of metabolization.
 The first is the usual way we metabolize carbohydrates.
 Most people never experience the second method, which is ketosis.